Skip to Content

 11:15 amBuilding the Pipeline: How North Carolina Is Closing the Gap in Mental Health Access from Campus to Clinic

-North Carolina faces a stark reality: there are fewer than 300 child psychiatrists statewide, mental health needs on college campuses are surging, and rural communities often have no specialist access at all.
+North Carolina faces a stark reality.
+Studies have shown that mental health needs on college campuses are surging with more than 60% of college students meeting the criteria for at least one mental health problem, and the problem is particularly severe for minority college students living in rural areas.
 But innovation is meeting this crisis head-on.
 This panel explores how North Carolina is building a more integrated, accessible mental health system at every level, from university campuses embedding mental health services into student life, to groundbreaking statewide programs equipping frontline providers with the tools they need.

 11:45 amLunch with Purpose